santhosh-programmer/CS19211-Python-REC-DigitalCafe/README.md

-# NOTE: assignment answers are in week-4 folder
+# NOTE: assignment-1 is in week-4 folder